Windows Server 2016 Hyper-V allows add/remove RAM while VM is running

 Quite a lot of new stuff in this release, and I did not talk about all of them.
 I did not touch a word on nested virtualization (now possible to create virtual machine as a Hyper-V host and create virtual machines within that virtualized host).
 Yes, VMware had this since long time ago, I know….
 An Integration services (a VMware tools equivalent) is now distributed separately – through Windows update.

 You can download the latest release of Windows Server 2016 TP4 from Microsoft’s site here.
+Check what’s new in Microsoft Windows Server 2016 TP4 in this post at technet.

 [Credit goes to Vladan.fr]